 Cannabis Lawyer Perth

 In Western Australia it remains a criminal offence to possess Cannabis for personal use without a medical prescription.
 The law in WA recognises a distinction between possession, sale and supply of Cannabis as opposed to hard drugs such as MDMA, Methamphetamine and Heroin.
-The professional lawyers at Mark Andrews Legal have the reputation and experience to deliver the best possible outcome for your Cannabis-related case.
+The professional lawyers at Andrews Legal have the reputation and experience to deliver the best possible outcome for your Cannabis-related case.

 We can help you navigate the complexities of your case, providing comprehensive legal advice that covers:

 - Assisting you in deciding whether to plead guilty or not guilty.